SAP-archive/teched2020-DEV260/exercises/ex5/README.md

     Your SAP Fiori elements-based Travel List Report app will open in the browser.
 You might need to provide your login information (email address / password) to connect to the trial account.

+    > Note: In case you are getting an **Application could not be started due to technical issues.**, **Service group '...' not published** error please wait some time and refresh **F5** the browser.
+It may take a while until the app servers are synchronized.
+There is no need to e.g. unpublish/publish the service again.

 2. Press the **Go** button to load the data.

     ![Travel App Preview](images/preview02.png)